← Back to home

 How advertisers pay NaijaBook

-• Prepaid balance — advertisers top up via Checkout or Payment Element; spend is tracked in our systems as campaigns run.
+• Prepaid balance — advertisers top up (e.g. PayPal or Paystack in-app packs, or Stripe Checkout where configured); spend is tracked in our ledger as campaigns run.

-• Subscription — recurring billing for fixed sponsorships or software-style fees.
+• Subscription — recurring billing for fixed sponsorships or software-style fees (often Stripe Billing in the codebase).

 • Usage (CPM/CPC) — metered billing or an internal ledger with periodic true-up.